goodguysracing/goodguys_website/content/contact/_index.md

 # Contact Us

-We can make a contact us form if we want this?
+Contact us form to be put here soon.